-The workers were afraid to speak to Ed and Harry Lesnow.
-One worker remembered Harry as “cruel, very ugly.”
+One worker remembered Harry Lesnow as “cruel, very ugly.”
 He’d come around the shop floor and yell “Get the hell!” if a worker went to get a drink of water.

 Jennie was one of the eight or 10 girls at Lesnow Brothers who led the drive to form a union.
 They would quietly ask workers to join them outside the building to talk.
 They met secretly in Waterside Park on Saturdays.

 Before the Strike

 A great deal of preparation preceded the New Haven garment workers strike.

 Sidney Hillman, president of the Amalgamated Clothing Workers of America (ACWA), had begun a campaign in 1932 to organize the runaway clothing manufacturers in neighboring states.
 He sent his wife Bessie to help organize New Haven, where she had family ties.
 Young Italian women came from nearby cities to help organize.

-By 1933, the ACWA and the ILGWU had already organized four small contract shirtmakers: Par-Ex, the Ideal Shirt Company, D & I Shirt Company and the Creighton Shirt Company.
+By 1933, the ACWA and the ILGWU had already organized four small contract shirtmakers in New Haven.

 But the Lesnow workers faced daunting obstacles in their union drive.
 Even talking about a union cost workers their jobs.
 Parents were afraid to let their daughters strike because they so desperately needed their meager income.

 Italian-speaking union officials went to the parents’ homes to persuade them to support the action.